salvatore-campagna/go-playground/README.md

 ### lasagna
 Solves the **Gopher's Gorgeous Lasagna** exercise on Exercism.
 See https://exercism.org/tracks/go/exercises/lasagna.

+### need-for-speed
+Solves the **Need For Speed** exercise on Exercism.
+See https://exercism.org/tracks/go/exercises/need-for-speed.

 ### party-robot
 Solves the **Party Robot** exercise on Exercism.
 See https://exercism.org/tracks/go/exercises/party-robot.